MartinPetkov/GCTF2021BeginnersQuestWriteups/6-misc-to-the-moon/README.md

 Okay.
 It does say _much_ higher after all.

-I'm not familiar with encodings beyond base64, but knowing that computer science people are nerds, I'm going to guess encodings go up in powers of two.
+I'm not familiar with encodings beyond base64, but knowing that we computer science people are nerds, I'm going to guess encodings go up in powers of two.
 Let's Google around:

 * base128 - There's [this](https://stackoverflow.com/questions/6008047/why-is-base128-not-used) explaining why this is NOT a thing
 * base256 - There's [this](https://github.com/aks-/base-256), but it doesn't really work